Manuel-heav/auth_from_scratch/README.md

 # Salting in hashing

-- means when you encrypt a password you add a random thing + the password and you hash them both then you can separate the password from the random thing generated and know the password, more secure
+- means when you encrypt a password you add a random thing + the password and you hash them both then you can separate the password from the random thing generated and know the password more secure